wso2/product-is/SECURITY.md

-our product security or have uncovered a security vulnerability, we strongly encourage you to report that to our private and highly confidential security mailing list: security@wso2.com first, without disclosing them in any forums, sites or other groups - public or private.
+our product security or have uncovered a security vulnerability, we strongly encourage you to report that to our private and highly confidential security mailing list: security@wso2.com first, without disclosing them in any forums, sites, or other groups - public or private.
 To protect the end-user security, these issues could be disclosed in other places only after WSO2 completes its [Vulnerability Management Process](https://docs.wso2.com/display/Security/WSO2+Security+Vulnerability+Management+Process).